alertpotato/PlanesWalker/README.md

 Game will be really light on story elements.
 You are an unnamed wizard in medieval fantasy environment who is stalking another wizard.
 Your magic power gives you an ability to craft reality around yourself laying a path towards more chaotic worlds.
 It is heavily inspired from "The Chronicles of Amber" book series.
 # Game structure
 Game has one repeatable loop, where you need to go through certain amount of encounters(turns,days,timeframe not decided) ending with final battle.
-"Encounter" is enemy army with possible rewards and possible world modifiers.
+"Encounter" is an enemy army with possible rewards and world modifiers.
 Gameplay loop is:
 - Choose one encounter out of a set
 - Place your army on the battlefield